What is Goodwill in Accounting?

 Goodwill A/c Cr 3 million

-If in subsequent years the fair value decreased further, then it is recognized to the extent of only $5 million and if fair value decreases further, then decrease in fair value is apportioned among all the assets.
+If in subsequent years, the fair value decreased further, then it is recognized to the extent of only $5 million, and if the fair value decreases further, then a decrease in fair value is apportioned among all the assets.

 Reversal of impairment:

-When the reversal of impairment happens due to increase in the fair value of assets, then reversal is allocated to carrying the amount of assets first to assets other than goodwill on pro-rata basis and then allocated later to goodwill.
+When the reversal of impairment happens due to an increase in the fair value of assets, then reversal is allocated to carrying the amount of assets first to assets other than Goodwill on a pro-rata basis and then allocated later to Goodwill.

-For example, In the above example, ABC Co acquired assets for $12 million where $5 million is goodwill and when the market value of assets dropped to $6 million then $6 million (12-6) has to be impaired.
-Then it is impaired for entire $5 million and other assets acquired are proportionately by $1 million.
+For example, In the above example, ABC Co acquired assets for $12 million, where $5 million is Goodwill, and when the market value of assets dropped to $6 million, then $6 million (12-6) has to be impaired.
+Then it is impaired for the entire $5 million, and other assets acquired are proportionately by $1 million.

-This has been a guide to what is Goodwill?
-Here we discuss how to calculate Goodwill in M&A. Also, we discuss Goodwill Accounting including journal entries, amortization, impairment, and its reversal.
-You can learn more about Accounting from the following articles –
+This has been a guide to what is Goodwill in Accounting?
+Here we discuss Goodwill Accounting, including journal entries, amortization, impairment, and its reversal and how to calculate it in M&A. You can learn more about Accounting from the following articles –